You are here

 GTO CADETS™ learn valuable life/job/social skills alongside first responders to enhance safety, employability, and quality of life!!
 The mission of the GTO CADETS program is to enhance QUALITY OF LIFE for our associates!
 Our goal is to partner with public safety agencies and businesses nationwide and offer our highly successful, mutually beneficial training program which also promotes the productive employment of individuals with intellectual and developmental disabilities.
 Allowing our GTO CADETS to simply volunteer adds tremendous value to their lives.
 When you partner with the GTO CADETS you will get the satisfaction knowing you have enhanced the quality of life in a fellow human being.
 Together, we will enhance an individual's self worth, pride, confidence, and employability!

 The GTO CADETS program is managed by dARN, Inc. (disABILITIES Resource Network) a 501(c)(3) nonprofit organization passionately established in the beautiful Roanoke Valley of Virginia.
 We are very excited to launch the GTO CADETS program which EMPOWERS individuals with varying neurodevelopmental disabilities.
 GTO CADETS, managed by job coaches, volunteer at various public safety facilities.
 They develop extremely valuable life skills, social skills, and job skills so they can become employable in the workforce.
 Our mission is to enhance QUALITY OF LIFE and to provide first hand disABILITIES exposure to first responders - which will enhance professional training and decrease negative encounters in the community.
-Our associates are diagnosed with autism spectrum disorder, down syndrome, agenesis of the corpus callosum (ACC), and other
+Our associates are diagnosed with autism spectrum disorder, down syndrome, agenesis of the corpus callosum (ACC), and other related neurodevelopmental disorders.

 The Lynchburg Sheriff’s Office has initiated a program referred to as “Kinder Kop” whereas a deputy from our department visits elementary schools in our area and spends time with the kindergarten class children reading, having lunch and other activities that will promote positive influence and relationships between the children of our community and the law enforcement agencies.
 We also have groups of children visit the office for a closer look at the activites and duties of the Lynchburg Sheriff's Office.
 Sheriff Sloan attends the graduations of Pre-K classes at Sandusky Elementary School.
 Each graduate is presented a certificate and sworn in as "Junior Deputies" with the Lynchburg Sheriff's Office.